goytoom/goytoom.github.io/index.md

 We find that groups punish norm-violations when perceiving the outgroup as non-aggressive and reward it when feeling attacked.
 Our results underline past work on tit-for-tat cycles of incivility as well as group dynamics rewarding commitment to and defense of the group, elucidating the quick deterioration of online discourse and the rapid spread of toxicity.

-## Conferences
-- Abdurahman, S., Preston, E. (2023).
-Sharing is in Fact about Caring: Care Concerns Feature Prominently on Subreddits Devoted to Self-Injurious Thoughts and Behaviors.
-SPSP
-- Abdurahman, S., Osborne, M., Trager, J., Omrani, A., Dehghani, M. (2022).
-Fighting Fire with Fire: How groups incentivize incivility on social media platforms.
-Psychology of Technology
-- Abdurahman, S., Osborne, M., Omrani, A. (2022).
-Responding to Wrongdoing: Status Conferral in Online Conflicts.
-Media \& Technology Preconference @ SPSP

 ## Past Projects

 - **Master's Thesis:** _Joschka Schulz & Matthias Kraume (TU Berlin)_ <br>